“Flower Shop & Petting Zoo”

 Our demanding little piglet of a calico.
 Pizza, cheese, yogurt, you name it, she wants it.
 Except for veggies.
 Not a big fan of her greens, that's for sure.

-Anna is approximately a year old.
+Anna is approximately a four years old.
 According to her records, she has had a litter of kittens, despite being one herself.
 Her back legs and tail are a little wonky as they were both broken when she arrived at Toronto Animal Services, but they certainly don't stop her from chasing Jack around the store after hours.
 Anna loves to watch the pigeons and sneaks outside for a closer look whenever she gets the chance.
 She is definitely the brains of this operations, but quite honestly, once you meet Jack, you'll understand, that isn't a hard role to fill.

 Wow.
 So, Apple Jack.
 He's um . . . he's a handful.

-Despite being four years old, you would swear this little demon was still a kitten.
+Despite being seven years old, you would swear this little demon was still a kitten.
 Jack LOVES paper balls.
 If you come into the shop and find cumpled receipts all over the floor, we can guarantee you, Jack had something to do with it.

 Jack is a snuggler, with outbursts of wrestling and the occasional nibble.
 He likes to be right in the middle of things and feels that anything you place on the counter is his to sleep on.
 Clipboards, tissue paper, calulators . . . yes, he sleeps on the calculator.